About the Inquiry

 Recommendation 2: The Committee commends the work of Moray House in constructing its MSc in Transformative Learning and Teaching course in a way that enables students to achieve the required Higher English qualification on completing the course.
 This is as opposed to having Higher English as an entry requirement.
 This approach ensures that eligible candidates are not overlooked by overly restrictive course entry thresholds.
 The Committee encourages other teacher training institutions to highlight to the GTCS how an increased number of suitable candidates could gain entry to their courses.

 Recommendation 3: The Committee also recommends that the GTCS reviews all of its entry requirements to ensure that innovative solutions such as these are being implemented wherever possible but without compromising on the ability of the individuals coming into teaching.

 Recommendation 4: The Committee recommends that, where a teacher training institution is not able to provide a place to a student because the student does not meet the institution's specific standards, the institution should direct the individual to the GTCS.
-The GTCS should then provide advice on which institutions the candidate would be eligible to apply to.
+The GTCS should then provide advice on which institutions the candidate would be eligible to apply to Literacy and numeracy.